Presentation of the feet or buttocks of the foetus.

 – If contractions are of good quality, dilation is progressing, and the foetal heart rate is regular, an expectant approach is best.
 Do not rupture the membranes unless dilation stops.

 – If the uterine contractions are inadequate, labour can be actively managed with oxytocin.

 Note: if the dilation stales, transfer the mother to a CEmONC facility unless already done, to ensure access to surgical facility for potential caesarean section.

 – Insert an IV line before expulsion starts.

-– Routinely perform episiotomy at expulsion for primiparous women, and when there is any concern in multiparous women.
-Episiotomy is performed when the perineum is sufficiently distended by the infant's buttocks.
+– Consider episiotomy at expulsion.
+Episiotomy is performed when the perineum is sufficiently distended by the foetus's buttocks.

 – Presence of meconium or meconium-stained amniotic fluid is common during breech delivery and is not necessarily a sign of foetal distress.

-– The infant delivers unaided, as a result of the mother's pushing, simply supported by the birth attendant's hands, with no traction.
+– The infant delivers unaided, as a result of the mother's pushing, simply supported by the birth attendant who gently holds the infant by the bony parts (hips and sacrum), with no traction.
 Do not pull on the legs.